React-WebStore/ResponsiveWebStore/README.md

 After that you can pick up any tickets and start working on them.

 # Figma

-For designs I will be
+For designs I will be utilizing Figma.
+The figma page can be found [here](https://www.figma.com/file/2CXfAGfyjYMwax4OYT0i0C/Admin-Dashboard?node-id=0%3A1)

 # Working on the project